Prostitution is illegal in all states of the United States except for Nevada where brothels are legal in a few counties under certain restrictions.

 - White Pine County

-These are the 10 counties in Nevada where legal prostitution takes place.
-However, only 8 of these counties have licensed brothels as of February 2018, with 21 brothels actively operating.
+However, only 8 of these counties have licensed brothels as of August 2023, with 21 brothels actively operating.

 While some of these counties give out brothel licenses, some only provide licenses in incorporated communities.